unitedstatesofamaerica

 “As of right now, this is a financial struggle for us all.

-“My grandma wanted to be buried in Montana with her parents.
-However we are from Colorado and would like to do the funeral in Montana but [we] also would like to have a memorial in Colorado for those that can’t make it to Montana,” Estep said.
+“My grandma wanted to be buried in Missouri with her parents.
+However we are from Colorado and would like to do the funeral in Montana but [we] also would like to have a memorial in Colorado for those that can’t make it to Missouri,” Estep said.

 Jarrett described as benevolent, had used her inheritance money to take the family on a five-day cruise aboard Royal Caribbean, and Nassau was only her second stop before the tragedy.